ericmjl/essays-on-data-science/docs/people-skills/hiring.md

     or other forms of mechanistic modeling.

 Now, how do we assess modeling skills?
-Usually, we do this through a seminar or presentation.
+Usually, we do this through their seminar or presentation, which is a standard part of our interview process.
-First, the candidate would present a problem they are working on and then explain how they are modeling the problem.
+Usually, a candidate will present a problem they are working on, how they solved it, and its impact on their colleagues and the business they are part of.
-Then, during the seminar,
+During the seminar,
 we would ask questions about the modeling process and use the candidates' answers to assess their modeling skills.
-While handy, I think presentations may be insufficient alone;
+While handy, I think the seminars may be insufficient alone;
 often, I have found that we need to dig deeper during the 1:1 sessions in order to tease out the necessary details to assess modeling skills.